Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/event-streaming-metrics-summary-api.md

 description: Get delivery metrics summary for a configured event stream using the the Event Streaming Metrics API.
 ---

-The Event Streaming Metrics API lets you get delivery metrics summary for a configured event stream.
+Use the Event Streaming Metrics API to monitor delivery metrics for a configured event stream.

 --8<-- "includes/auth-basic.md"